NFL tables 4th-and-15 proposal; approves four others

 replay official during the preseason as an experimentation.
 This comes after

-broader proposals to insert a "sky judge" or "technology adviser" were turned
+broader proposals to insert a "sky judge" or "technology adviser" were tabled.

 The league also announced that the owners approved an extension of their deal